henry2016/Get-Clean-Data/CodeBook.md

 ## Variables
 ### The first two variables
 The first two variables, named *activity* and *subject*, are somewhat different than the remaining variables, and are used to sort the rows of the output data frame, primarily by *activity*, and secondarily by *subject*.
-These two variables are described first.
+This sorting order was chosen to allow a quick visual comparison of adjacent rows to look for measurements that appear correlated across subjects for a given activity.
+These two variables are described first below.

 #### Activity
 The first variable, named *activity*, is a string representing the type of activity being performed during an observation.
 The six possible values of the *activity* string are: